isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------

 All leases issued by the server are stored in the lease database.
-There are four database backends available: memfile (the default), MySQL, PostgreSQL.
+There are three database backends available: memfile (the default), MySQL, PostgreSQL.

 Memfile - Basic Storage for Leases